syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Columns.md

 ## Type

 Used to define the type of the particular column data.
-If the Type property of Columns is not specified then its type is automatically defined based on the first row data of that column.
+If the `Type` property of `Columns` is not specified then its type is automatically defined based on the first row data of that column.

-N> The Type is needed for filtering feature when first row of the data is "null" or "empty".
+N> The `Type` is needed for filtering feature when first row of the data is `null` or `empty`.

 The following code example describes the above behavior.